Tim Stützle: Ottawa Senators

 On 7 September 2022, Stützle signed an eight-year, $66.8 million contract extension with the Senators, which was the largest contract in Senators' franchise history, surpassing Thomas Chabot's $64 million contract signed in 2019.
 On 12 December, Stützle suffered a shoulder injury in a game versus the Anaheim Ducks that kept him out for a week.
-On 20 February 2023, he was named the NHL's first star of the week after scoring two game-winning goals and ten points in four games.
+On 7 January 2023, he recorded his second career hat-trick and added an assist in an 8–4 loss to the Seattle Kraken.
+On 13 February, he tallied one goal and three assists in a 4–3 win over the Calgary Flames.
+On 20 February, he was named the NHL's first star of the week after scoring two game-winning goals and ten points in four games.
+On 28 February, he tallied one goal and two assists on goals by Tkachuk and Claude Giroux in a 6–1 win over the Detroit Red Wings.
+On 16 March, he marked another three-point night, assisting on goals by Batherson, Tkachuk, and Travis Hamonic in a 5–4 loss to the Colorado Avalanche.
 By season's end, Stützle set career highs in goals (39), assists (51) and points (90), while establishing himself as one of the young stars of the game.
+However, for the sixth consecutive season, Ottawa failed to qualify for the playoffs.